-The paper is informed by a fiscal policy supportive of the macro-economic stability and growth.
+The Makueni Debt Management strategy is informed by a fiscal policy supportive of the macro-economic stability and growth.
 The Strategy highlight strategies to be explored in seeking funding for the enormous financial needs from either internal or external sources to deliver the programmes in the Vision 2025.
 As at now, the County Government's public debt is nil.